braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/setting_delegates.md

 ## Disabling Dark Mode

 To prevent in-app messages from adopting dark mode styling when the user device has dark mode enabled, implement the `inAppMessage(_:prepareWith:)` [delegate method](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazeinappmessageuidelegate/inappmessage(_:preparewith:)-11fog).
 The `PresentationContext` passed to the method retains the `InAppMessage` which is about to be presented.
 Each `InAppMessage` has a `themes` property containing a `dark` and `light` mode theme.
-You can effectively overwrite the `dark` theme by setting it to the message's `light` theme in the delegate method.
+If you set the `themes.dark` property to `nil`, BrazeUI will automatically present the in-app message using its light theme.

+In-app message buttons, retained in an array as the `buttons` property of their associated content card, have their own themes separate from `InAppMessage.themes`.
+Preventing buttons from adopting dark mode styling requires creating a new array of buttons for each type of content card which supports buttons.
+You can use [`map(_:)`](https://developer.apple.com/documentation/swift/array/map(_:)-87c4d) to create a new array containing a copy of each button except with its `dark` theme set as the original button's `light` theme.

 {% tabs %}
 {% tab swift %}